nicholas-wan/web-project-zera-medicine/Readme.md

 </p>

 ## Step 2e:
-Disclaimer that bot’s assessment is preliminary and should be no means be taken as the only source of opinion
+Disclaimer that bot’s assessment is preliminary and should be no means be taken as the only source of opinion.
 <p align="center">
   <kbd>
   <img width="200" height="auto" src="https://user-images.githubusercontent.com/36837883/44832144-39b60900-ac5c-11e8-962f-c22aa7d9b4f5.png">